 The initial consultation is free, helping your to articulate your requirements.
 I will then provide a project proposal for review and approval that will articulate what needs to be done, how long it will take and how much it will cost.
 In a busy environment, where the time of your key resources is precious, you need someone who has done this before and can drive the project to completion.

 Please feel free to give me a call or contact me via email and I will be happy to discuss this further.

 Contact: email email@example.com for more details

-Since the establishment of her consultancy business in October 2013 Siobhan has been providing in-house mentoring to scaling companies.
+Since the establishment of my consultancy business in October 2013 I have been providing in-house mentoring to scaling companies.